codingforeveryone/READMEs/JavaScript/Generating-sequences.md

 Fibonnaci Sequence

-In mathematical terms, the sequence Fn of Fibonacci numbers is defined by the recurrence relation Fn = Fn-1 + Fn-2 with seed values.
+In mathematical terms, the sequence Fn of Fibonacci numbers is defined by the recurrence relation Fn = Fn-1 + Fn-2 with seed values 0,1.

 	function fibonacci(nums) {